maazjes/huffman-lempel-ziv/README.md

 # Huffman vs LZW

-Huffman and Lempel-Ziv-Welch compression algorithms made from scratch in Python and compared with eachother.
+Huffman and Lempel-Ziv-Welch compression algorithms written from scratch in Python and compared with each other.

 ## Documentation